Electricity Supply Services in France

-There are two main types of tariffs available and the details of each are given below.
+There are two main regulated tariffs, the details of each are given below.
 They are subject to at least annual review.

-The power supply offered by EDF goes up to 36KVA, although we only show tariffs to 18KVA in the following tables.
-In addition, a supply in excess of 15KVA is not available for residential households using the 'Tarif de Base'.
+The power supply offered by EDF goes up to 36KVA, although in the following tables we only show tariffs to 18KVA.
+In addition, a supply more than 12KVA is not available for residential households using the 'Tarif de Base'.

 Despite the criticisms of consumer groups about electricity charges in France, the regulated prices EDF are obliged to charge French consumers actually means they make a loss each year on their domestic operations.

-However, many French households pay a higher monthly charge in electricity than consumers elsewhere in Europe due to the poor level of insulation in many homes.
+However, many French households pay more in electricity than consumers elsewhere in Europe due to the poor level of insulation in many homes.

 |Power Rating||Annual Standing Charge||Price per kWh|

-If you have a night-storage electric water heater, or storage radiators, then you would be best advised to choose this option, which provides off peak electricity rates to heat your appliances.
+If you have a night-storage electric water heater and/or storage radiators you would be best advised to choose this option, which provides off peak electricity rates to heat your appliances.

 |Power Rating||Annual Standing Charge||Peak time for 1 kWh||Off-peak time for 1 kWh|

 EDF also offer a tariff called Tempo with charges that vary according to the time of year and of day.
 For some it can make sense, but it is a complicated tariff to operate.
 It is also only available if you have a supply rating of at least 9kWh.
 More details are set out at Option Tempo.